pareto-digital/OptionsBacktesting/README.md

 # Options Backtesting <br/>
-Example chart below shows results from 2016-2021, repo only contains data from 2021. <br/>
+Chart below shows results from 2016-2021, however, repo only contains data from 2021. <br/>
 Viwers can test with (1) any days to expiration <= 7 (ln 24, mainprg.py) and <br/>
 (2) different combinations of delta (ln 28-29, mainprg.py, delta>0 & delta<1)